-Employees who go through a structured onboarding process and receive proper training are 58% more likely to remain with a company for up to three years.* Not only that, but they’re also 69% more likely to be engaged in their roles and 89% more likely to understand their job responsibilities.
+When you’re in the process of hiring a new employee, it’s crucial to have an effective training programme in your onboarding process.
+In fact, employees who go through an effective onboarding process are 58% more likely to remain with a company for up to three years.
+Not only that, but they’re also 69% more likely to be engaged in their roles and 89% more likely to understand their job responsibilities.

 Table of Contents

 On-the-job training is a form of training that takes place in a real work environment and involves learning by doing.
 It’s a hands-on approach where individuals acquire the necessary knowledge, skills, and competencies required for a new job or task while actually performing the work.

 This training method allows individuals to immediately apply what they learn in a practical setting, often under the guidance of more experienced colleagues or mentors.
 It’s an approach that includes several practical training methods, such as mentoring and coaching from expert employees.

 Benefits of On-the-Job Training